thecryptofruit/education/zk-proofs-rollups.md

 Which one to choose?
 It seems to me that this question is at least a little bit easier than which Plasma design to pick was.
 There are prominent experts working on it, there’s tens of millions of dollars deployed, the expectations are extremely high, but so are the initial measurements of rollup improvements.

 Most of the discussion these days is around zk-rollups, which we’ve described as being presented in 2018, vs. optimistic rollups, which came around June 2019, mostly from John Adler, then working at Consensys, now at Fuel Labs ([https://ethresear.ch/t/minimal-viable-merged-consensus/5617](https://ethresear.ch/t/minimal-viable-merged-consensus/5617) ).
-They are similar, but mainly differ in that the OR is easier to implement for general use, but since it doesn’t use indisputable ZKP for validity of the new state, it is optimistic that the new state is correct and thus needs an added verification game which enables dispute resolution about new states, meaning it takes a bit more time and storage for it to work.
+They are similar, but mainly differ in that the OR is easier to implement for general use, but since it doesn’t use undisputable ZKP for guaranteeing the validity of the new state, it is optimistic that the new state is correct and thus needs an added verification game which enables dispute resolution about new states, meaning it takes a bit more time and storage for it to work.

 Great comparison on Coinmonks: [ZK Rollup & Optimistic Rollup](https://medium.com/coinmonks/zk-rollup-optimistic-rollup-70c01295231b)